DelineaXPM/delinea-platform/Scripts/SecretServer/Lumapps/RemotePasswordChanger/readme.md

 # Configure Secret Template
 - Install [Lumapps local account template](./Template/Lumapps%20Local%20Account.xml)
-- Open tempalte and configure mappings
+- Open the template and configure mappings
 - Enable RPC
 - Set Max Attempts and RPC Interval to desired values
-- Do not enable Heartbeat as it is unavilable
+- Do not enable Heartbeat as it is unavailable
 - Select the ***Lumapps Local Account*** password changer
 - Password fields
   - Domain -> URL